rodrimati1992/abi_stable_crates/readme.md

 Features:

+- "rust_1_46": Makes some functions `const fn`s that are otherwise not `const`, this is documented in each function for which it applies.

+- "rust_1_51_0":
-- "rust_1_51": Enables impls which require using const generics, including implementing StableAbi for arrays of all lengths, requires Rust Rust 1.51.0 or higher.
+Enables impls which require using const generics, including implementing StableAbi for arrays of all lengths, requires Rust Rust 1.51.0 or higher.

+- "rust_latest_stable":
+Enables the "rust_1_*" features for all the stable releases.

 # Tools